o3de/o3de-netsoaktest/README.md

 ## Running the Project

 Run the netsoak ServerLauncher with the relevant options (see below).
-It is strongly recommended to use --rhi=null when launching NetSoakTest.ServerLauncher
+It is strongly recommended to use --rhi=null when launching NetSoakTest.ServerLauncher when running test.

 To pass command line values when launching the executable the format is ```--<command>=<value>```

 ```
 NetSoakTest.ServerLauncher --soak_mode=loopback --rhi=null
 ```

+For experimentation with project, do not disable rhi so you can access the [debug console](https://www.o3de.org/docs/user-guide/appendix/cvars/debugging/#using-console-debug-views).
+The `DumpSoakStats` command can be used in the debug console to see point-in-time stats.

 Note: All O3DE projects generate a GameLauncher and a ServerLauncher.
 NetSoakTest does not utilize its GameLauncher by design.